jaavant/ExcelFormatter/README.md

 # ExcelFormatter
-Tool created to port CardScan excel output to another format, with the ability to add/remove information.
+Tool created to port CardScan "All Information" export to another format, with the ability to add/remove information.

 ## Referenced Libraries
 ######Apache POI